Writing life insurance in trust…

 When should I put my Life insurance in trust?

-A single life policy is any life insurance policy that insurers one person.
+A single-life policy is any life insurance policy that insures one person.

 A dual life insurance policy is any life insurance policy that covers two people, with a pay-out made on each of the two people separately.

-Probate is a legal process that confirms an executor’s authority to deal with an estate.
-Your estate meaning your assets remaining after your death.
+Probate is a legal process that confirms an executor’s authority to deal with an estate, where your estate means your assets remaining after your death.

-If you died without a will and without putting your life insurance under trust, then your life insurance policy would still form part of your estate, but a different method of distribution would occur, again delaying pay-out.
+If you died without a will and without putting your life insurance under trust, then your life insurance policy would still form part of your estate, but a different method of distribution would occur, delaying payout.

 Joint life insurance policies